Board of Review information

 When you appear before the local March Board of Review we advise you to bring information that helps to substantiate claims of over-assessment, such as photographs, appraisals, and/or listings of comparable sales.
 A Board of Review Petition will be required, obtainable at the time of appeal or print a copy from the link on the STC Website.
 Notification of the board’s decision is provided by mail no later than the first Monday in June.

-Commercial, Industrial, and Utility Parcels may appeal directly to the Michigan Tax Tribunal (MTT) prior to May 31, of each year.
+Commercial, Industrial, and Utility Parcels may appeal directly to the Michigan Tax Tribunal (MTT) before May 31, of each year.
 A local March Board of Review appeal is not required by law.

 July and December Board of Review

-There are two other review boards that occur during the year, July and December Boards of Review.
+Two other review boards occur during the year, July and December Boards of Review.
 Assessment Appeals are NOT addressed at these two meetings.
 The appeals are heard for:

 - Correction of Clerical/Qualified Errors & Mutual Mistakes of Fact

-July and December Board meetings begin at 9:00 a.m. and shall continue until the Board has completed review of matters before it.
-Then shall be adjourned immediately upon completion of actions related to those matters.
+July and December Board meetings begin at 9:00 a.m. and shall continue until the Board has completed the review of matters before it.
+Then, it shall be adjourned immediately upon completion of actions related to those matters.